mesonbuild/meson/readme.txt

 DESTDIR can be omitted.
 If you are installing to system directories, you may need to run this command with sudo.

+Contributing

+We love community contributions.
+There are two simple ways to submit your patches.
+The preferred way is to send a github pull request.
+You can also send patches as emails to the Meson mailing list.

 Further info